BaumannA/JavaDrawing/README.md

 # Java-Drawing

-This program is a very simple drawing program.
+This program is a very simple drawing program made to show the very basics of how shapes are created using most languages.

 Right now this is a work in progress.